 Skip to main content

-Read through the descriptions of provided trainings and select your next step!
+Read through the descriptions of provided trainings and select your next step.
+Trainings are only available to current WVU students, faculty, and staff.

 Mental Health 101 Training